The term “certified translation” sometimes causes confusion — especially when it comes to when it is and isn’t required.

 Reputable translation companies usually entrust certified translations to their more experienced and best-qualified translators, and most translation companies will have an editor proofread the final translation before it is certified.

 Finally, a certified translation may not be available from an independent translator.
-Since the translation requires a notary seal to be made official, a translation agency will be better-equipped to certify a translation than a linguist chosen at random from an online database.
+Since the translation requires a notary seal to be made official, a translation company will be better-equipped to certify a translation than a linguist chosen at random from an online database.

 Situations Requiring Certified Translation